 “The Suncakes!
 The Pies!
-The—I don’t even know what that one is for!”
+The—I don’t even know what that one’s for!”
 She let out in an exacerbated cry while disappearing into a small passageway at the back of the room.

-Only a few seconds had passed, and Cooper had already grown restless.
+Only a few seconds had passed and Cooper had already grown restless.
 For the first time in his many visits, he was alone.
-Gifted a momentary chance of unequivocal access, entirely unsupervised, and he was anxious to peer into the inner workings of the most well-renowned bakery in all of Hiberia.
-It would only be a peek, he told to himself, as he eyed the darkened passage where Mariana disappeared into.
+Gifted a momentary chance of unequivocal access, entirely unsupervised, and he was anxious to peer into the inner workings of the most well-renowned bakery in the Daimon District.
+It would only be a peek, he told to himself and he eyed the darkened passage where Mariana disappeared into.
 A quick glance – no harm done.
 Besides, she did explicitly say for him to wait.
 Which, naturally, would make him all the more curious and Mariana would know this to be the case.
-So, if she really deemed it to be that important, she would have said nothing at all.
+So, if she really deemed it important, she would have said nothing at all.
 Cooper quickly made haste towards the passageway.
 But, he assured himself that he wouldn’t touch anything – just like Mariana asked.

 He paused at the entryway, staring down the dimly lit path before him.
 It was shallow in depth, only reaching a small distance inward before disappearing into a sharp corner where the passageway continued out of sight.
-Suddenly, a tremendous clatter of crashing metal emanated from deep within the passage.
-Following it emerged hazy amber glow that painted the passage walls in a deep orange hue, flickering against the shadows like fiery imps dancing on a backdrop.
-Immediately, without warning, gushing out from the bowls of the passageway came a blast of heat.
-Before Cooper could react, it impacted him – suffocating him in a vortex of searing heat, forcing Cooper to keel over gasping for air.
-It felt like he was drowning in boiling water and he grasped his chest in an attempt to force his lungs loose.
-The sound of clattering metal came for a second time, and the amber glow quickly dissipated.
-The sweltering heat soon followed, giving Cooper a chance to breathe.
+Suddenly, a tremendous clatter of crashing metal emanated from deep within the passage, followed by a hazy amber glow that painted the passage walls in a deep orange hue, flickering against the shadows like fiery imps dancing on a backdrop.
+Then, a blast of heat came gushing out from the bowls of the passageway, impacting Cooper before he had a chance to react – it suffocated him in a vortex of searing heat, forcing Cooper to keel over gasping for air.
+The sound of clattering metal came for a second time and the amber glow quickly dissipated, along with the sweltering heat – giving Cooper a chance to breathe.

-His moment’s respite was short-lived though, as bolting out from the passageway with a face full of grit and arms stacked with a tower of trays lined with pastry’s was Mariana.
+His moment’s respite was short-lived though, as bolting out from the passageway with a face full of grit and arms stacked with a tower of trays, each lined with pastry’s, was Mariana.
 Her complexion was darker, if not slightly cooked, and the ends of her hair were sizzling with smoke.
-Two white lines marked her forehead to indicate where her eyebrows once may have been.
+Two white lines marked her forehead to indicate where her eyebrows may have once been.
 Cooper quickly sidestepped out of her way, fearing he might get trampled.

 “Come on,” Mariana called out as she stormed passed without a wavering glance, “Stop dawdling and help me get these on display.”

-“So, why does everything in here look so… rundown.
+“So, why does everything look so… out-of-sorts.
 I mean, if it was the Apartheid District this place would be like a shining beacon of light.
 But, compared to your typical building in Daimon – it just feels a little, underwhelming.
 I’m sure you could easily afford to reinvigorate the place.”

 Mariana scoffed, “Why have a brick measuring contest with these snout-nosed tailcoats when I can make long, hard bread instead,” she said with a giggle, before shifting her focus away from the boiling pot and on to Cooper, who remained silent.

 “Oh, you’re being serious.
-Well, it’s all to do with R and D—Research and Development, my dear.
+Well, it’s all to do with ‘R’-and-‘D’—Research and Development, my dear.
 Name one other baker who serves anything other than stale bread and dubious cheese.
 Everybody wants some of Mariana’s buns!
-Even those Guild bastards up in the Legend’s District,” Mariana slammed a ceramic mug filled with an earthy brown liquid onto the glass display and then continued in a mocking tone; “No, you can’t sell your goods here.
+Even those bastards up in the Legend’s District,” Mariana slammed a ceramic mug filled with an earthy brown liquid onto the glass display and then continued in a mocking tone; “No, you can’t sell your goods here.
 Yes, I know we want to buy your goods, but you need a Guild License.
 Oh, you want to buy a license?
 Well, you can’t buy a license.
-I know they’re available for purchase and I can see that you can afford it, but it’s restricted to those who carry a Legend’s Name—well, it doesn’t stop you bastards from trying to buy-out my stock, only to flip it to your pompous, arbitrage lovin’, dick jerking—” Mariana slammed a second mug onto the display.
+I know they’re available for purchase and I can see that you can afford it, but it’s restricted to those of whom who carry a Legend’s Name—well, it doesn’t stop you bastards from trying to buy-out my stock, only to flip it to your pompous, arbitrage lovin’, dick-jerkin’—” Mariana slammed a second mug onto the display.

-Cooper meekly grabbed it hoping to not draw her ire.
+Cooper tentatively picked it up, hoping to not draw her ire.

-“Besides,” she continued, “what purpose would having a nicer outward appearance serve to be, other than a status symbol?
+“Besides,” she continued, “For what purpose would having a nicer outward appearance serve to be, other than a status symbol?
 Most folk ‘round here know me already.
-I would be better-off investing those profits into what I’m most proud of; my product.
+I would be better off investing those profits into what I’m most proud of; my product.
 Although, maybe a little help wouldn’t go amiss.”

-“If you’re looking for hired help,” he said, trying to hold back his excitement, “I’d be willing to work for you.”
+“If you’re looking for hired help,” he said, “I’d be willing to work for you.”

 “—It’s okay,” Cooper interrupted.
-He set down his drink and began to gather his belongings, “I should get going.
-My shift starts in a few hours, and I need to rest.”
+He set down his drink and began to gather his belongings—what little he has, “I should get going.
+Grendel is going to want me back on the floor in a few hours, and I need to rest.”

-She held out her hand to Cooper.
-Within it, a weaved basket with multiple loaves of bread poking out the top.
+She held out a weaved basket with multiple loaves of bread poking out the top.
 “I included an extra little something.
 Don’t eat them all in one sitting.”